 The easiest way to calm your pet down is to give them regular massages.
 Everything from a simple back scratch to a full body massage will help relieve stress and anxiety for your pet.
 Make sure that you keep a gentle grip because of the breed's small size.

 Dogs in general and Bernedoodles particularly love music.
 Even a mini Bernedoodle understands music, and it can help it relax against stressful and unwanted situations or when your dog is scared.
-Some dog owners also add a calming spray by Calming Dog during music therapy, to lower their anxiety and make pets feel calmer.
+Some dog owners also add calming scent inserts by Calming Dog to their anti-anxiety bed or blanket during music therapy, to lower their anxiety and make pets feel calmer.
 This will help your dog feel incredibly relaxed.

 Dog trainers suggest that physical contact is one of the most effective ways to calm your dog.
 You should try to keep your Bernedoodle close to yourself when they feel stressed or anxious.
 A tiny Bernedoodle also feels great to hold close.
 So, physical contact not only helps the pet but the owner as well.